TaitoUnited/taito-cli/docs/tutorial/05-setting-up-infrastructure.md

+# PART II: Infrastucture

-## 1. Setting up infrastructure
+## 5. Setting up infrastructure

-### 1.1.
-Install or upgrade taito-cli

-Read [introduction](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/01-introduction.md) and [installation](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md) chapters of the taito-cli manual, and install taito-cli according to the instructions.
-If you have already installed taito-cli before, you should upgrade it with `taito --upgrade`.

-### 1.2.
-Set up cloud environment, Kubernetes, database cluster and CI/CD pipeline

 > You can skip this step if your organization already provides a suitable infrastructure for this tutorial.
-However, you might still like to browse through [Appendix A](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/tutorial/a-modern-server-infrastructure.md) to famirialize yourself with basic concepts of modern server infrastructure.
+However, you might still like to browse through [Appendix A](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/tutorial/c-modern-server-infrastructure.md) to famirialize yourself with basic concepts of modern server infrastructure.

 Taito-cli is designed to be infrastructure agnostic.
 That is, the same taito-cli commands can be used in any project no matter the technology or infrastructure.
 These exercises, however, are based on [kubernetes-template](https://github.com/TaitoUnited/server-template) that requires Kubernetes, PostgreSQL, a S3 compatible storage bucket, and a kubernetes-template compatible CI/CD pipeline.
 If you don't have an existing infrastructure that provides these already, you can easily set them up by creating a new **taito zone** based on one of the [infrastructure templates](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/templates.md#infrastructure-templates):